IT Accessibility

 Temperature plays a big role in productivity; for many, the option to change the temperature gauge in the office is not available.

-- Wear a jacket or a blanket if you are too cold.
+• Dress in layers or have a blanket on hand if you are too cold.

 Noise Level